 Transylvania University (Kentucky)

 A private Christian university, Transylvania University aims to produce community-driven students with the help of its engaging faculty.
-Transylvania offers 46 comprehensive majors that are geared towards academic excellence.
+Transylvania offers 46 comprehensive majors that are geared toward academic excellence.
 Its academic curriculum also emphasizes honing communications skills and critical thinking, which employers highly value.

 Its Office of Spirituality and Life, an affiliate of the Christian Church, provides different prayer opportunities and interfaith services.
 The Kentucky-based university promotes community service and social justice awareness.
 Transylvania encourages interfaith services by having different faith-based organizations, including Transylvania Catholic Organization and the Muslim Student Association.